lockss/lockss.github.io/developers/plugin/plugin-concepts.md

 *   **Crawl rate limiters**: crawl rate limiters define, at a finer grain than with the pause time alone, how fast a preservation target can be crawled.
 *   **Response handlers**: custom actions taken if fetching a URL results in certain error conditions or HTTP response codes.
 *   **URL normalizer**: a piece of code that normalizes URL variants into canonical URLs.
-*   **Link extractors**: pieces of code that extract or extrapolate URLs from the processed content, other than those that would be extracted through standard means for a given media type.
+*   **Link extractors**: pieces of code that extract or extrapolate URLs from the collected content, to allow the crawler to follow links.
+Link extractors are built in for most standard media types that contain links (html, css, pdf, etc.); plugins may supply link extractors for additional media types or extend the built in extractors to handle additional constructs.

 ## Crawl Validation

 A plugin can optionally define elements that help verify that the crawl is obtaining the content it is supposed to:

+*   **Redirect to login URL pattern**: determines whether an HTTP redirect returned by the site is actually a redirect to a login page.
 *   **Login page checker**: determines if a URL fetched successfully (HTTP 200) is in fact a login page or some other undesirable substitute for the intended content.
-*   **Content validators**: pieces of code that determines if certain URLs pass a validation test, most often a media type check or format validation test.
+*   **Content validators**: pieces of code that determine if certain URLs pass a validation test, most often a media type check or format validation test.
 *   **Substance patterns**: pattern rules to check that at least one URL processed during the crawl of an AU is substantive (non-trivial), for example to verify that at least one substantive object was processed rather than just tables of contents.

 ## Content Filters